Arshu/AssembleWebApps/README.md

 Components should be grouped into AppSites and AppViews Folders for providing URL Context

+    AppSites are like namespaces which is used to separate components into libraries

-    AppSite's are grouped under AppSites Directory under the Root Folder
+    AppSite's are created under AppSites Root Directory under the Application Root Folder

-    AppView's can be grouped under Views/ViewsDefer Directory under Respective AppSite Directory.
+    AppView's can be grouped into Views/ViewsDefer Root Directory under Respective AppSite Directory.

-    Components can be added to Component Directory under Respective AppSite Directory
+    General Components can be added to Component/Common Directory under Respective AppSite Directory

     Page Components can be added to AppView Directory under Views/ViewsDefer Directory